 Apart from all sorts of irregular specials — Amsterdam – 1st and 3rd Sundays/month — Brabant H3 – 4th Weekend/month— FILTH – on Full Moon (every 29.53 days) — The Hague – Sundays (Winter) and Wednesdays (Summer) — Wageningen – 2nd Sunday/month — Rotterdam – irregular (third Thursday/month)

-We were not allowed to hash together for a long while because of the corona thing, we had opened up again with a few adjustments.
-But now we are in the middle of the second wave.
-No hashing for a while.
+We were not allowed to hash together for a long while because of the corona thing, we had opened up again with a few adjustments but we had to close down again.
+Now we are already through the second wave and in the middle of the third.
+Still no hashing for a while.
+Waiting for the vaccination speed to pick up, its just not going fast enough.

 Regular Dutch Specials